2021-2022 Prize Competition, Supported by Northpond Labs

 Canan Dagdeviren – Media Lab

-The main innovation that our technology (conformable UltraSound Breast Patch: cUSB-Patch) will provide is a fundamental shift in how clinicians and patients can screen for, detect, and diagnose breast cancer, especially since early detection is the key to increasing survival rates.
+We are creating a fundamental shift in how clinicians and patients can screen for, detect, and diagnose breast cancer, especially since early detection is the key to increasing survival rates.
 In our work, we are developing technologies to make ultrasound lower cost and usable by less skilled operators at home.

 Ellen Roche – IMES and Mechanical Engineering